sedostheatre/sedos.co.uk/input/events/assassins-auditions.md

 metaDescription: Find out about Assassins auditions for Sedos’ production of the Stephen Sondheim musical in September 2025
 ---
 Save the dates for *[Assasins](https://www.sedos.co.uk/shows/2025-assassins)* auditions!
-The full audition notice will be released very soon.
+The full audition notice will be released very soon and the show plays 23-27 September at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell).

 **KEY DATES**